chtombleson/cribzlib/README.md

 Support & Documentation
 --------------------------
-You can read the inline code documentation via a script readdoc.php in documentation/readdoc.php
+You can read the inline code documentation via a script readdocs.php @ documentation/readdocs.php

 readdoc.php is a commandline tool.
-Usage php readdoc.php CLASS NAME [FUNCTION NAME]
+Usage php readdocs.php CLASS NAME [FUNCTION NAME]

-For example: php readdoc.php CribzDatabase connect (Will give info about the database connect function).
+For example: php readdocs.php CribzDatabase connect (Will give info about the database connect function).

-For example: php readdoc.php CribzDatabase (Will give info about all function in the CribzDatabase class).
+For example: php readdocs.php CribzDatabase (Will give info about all function in the CribzDatabase class).

 Wiki Docs